-Order deletions are visible in the views for the affected products Order submissions for affected products will be rejected with "TRANSACTION REJECTED DUE TO SLOW PARTITION".
+Order deletions are indirectly visible in the Market view for the affected instruments (reduction in quantities or price changes).
+Standard non-persistent orders for affected products will be deleted and disappear from the Own Orders view.
+Order submissions for affected products will be rejected with "TRANSACTION REJECTED DUE TO SLOW PARTITION".